Apollon77/ioBroker.daikin-cloud/README.md

 ## daikin-cloud adapter for ioBroker

 Control Daikin Devices that are only connected to the Daikin Cloud / the Onecta App.
 The adapter connects to the Daikin-Cloud and polls the data from there.
-In order for this to work you need to dign up for a "Dailin Europe Developer Account" and create an application there.
+In order for this to work you need to dign up for a "Daikin Europe Developer Account" and create an application there.
 The adapter will then use the credentials of this application to connect to the Daikin Cloud.

 ## Disclaimer
 **All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
 This personal project is maintained in spare time and has no business goal.**